Laviza-falaknaz/WarrantyWatch/API_DOCUMENTATION.md

 **Response**: 204 No Content

 ### Bulk Upload Claims
-**For Azure Data Factory Integration** - Upsert multiple claim records in a single transaction.
+**For Azure Data Factory Integration** - Replace all claims with new data in a single transaction.

 **Endpoint**: `POST /api/claims/bulk`